Rodrigo Vilela

-Rodrigo Abreu de Sá Vilela (born 15 March 1995) is a Portuguese professional footballer who plays as a winger.
+Rodrigo Abreu de Sá Vilela (born 15 March 1995) is a Portuguese professional footballer who plays as a winger for Louletano.

 Club career

 An academy graduate of Louletano, Vilela made his senior debut for the club at the age of 17 in December 2012.

 In June 2018, Vilela joined Académica de Coimbra.
 He made his LigaPro debut on 19 May 2019 in a game against Varzim.

 In September 2020, Vilela signed a contract with Bulgarian club Cherno More Varna.
 In May 2022, he left the team by mutual consent.